Why, What and With Whom We Share Information

 To protect your privacy, we transmit data to third parties in a secure manner.
 We do not sell your personal information.

-Information about your transactions with us such as account balances, payment history, parties to transactions
+- Information about your transactions with us such as account balances, payment history, parties to transactions and credit card usage.

 We may need to disclose any or all of the information we collect to companies that perform services on our behalf or to other financial institutions that have joint agreements with the City.
 As a public agency, we also may disclose information we collect about you under other circumstances as permitted by or required by law.
 These disclosures typically include information to conduct the operations of the City, to follow your instructions or to protect the security of our financial records.
 This category may include, but is not limited to, law enforcement agencies, regulators and auditors and applies equally to current and former website or online services users.